-It is not enough to be passionate about classic cars, if you want to restore them.
-But being passionate is enough to get you started and hooked for life.
-The next step is to find someone to teach you how to restore a classic vehicle.
-Here I will try to sum up a few tips I learned because I love classic cars and because I want to help my sister-in-law understand my brother.
+The next step would be to learn about restoring classic cars.
+In this post, I will try to sum up a few tips I learned because I love classic cars and because I want to help my sister-in-law understand my brother.
 She is not complaining about the hours he spends upgrading his new car or restoring his old one, but the money he spends on his hobby.

-Committing to classic cars restoration means the passion has been planted.
-It can be costly depending on the types of vehicles you are interested in and how much you are ready to spend.
-Only some really passionate hearts can explain the feeling of satisfaction they get when they hear the engine roarn (at some point, in moths or years).
-Some people say that restoring old cars often starts out of nostalgia for the good old times, but the more time you spend the more it turns into hobby.
+Some people say that restoring old cars is often born out of nostalgia for the good old times.
+But the more time you spend in your garage, the more it turns into a permanent hobby.
 That’s what happened to my brother.
-He started with a handful of tools and after we knew, he had a whole garage stocked with tools and machinery.
-And this is when the talk about cost of restoring old cars took place.
+He started with a handful of tools, and after we knew it, he had a whole garage stocked with every imaginable tool and machinery.
+And that’ when the talks about the cost of restoring old cars took place.

-First factor affecting the cost is the make and model of the vehicle you want and how easy it will be to find it.
-In many cases, the older the vehicle is the more difficult it will be to find it and probably restore it.
-Finding your car is the first step, but more important is to decide how much restoration work you are willing to do.
-Then you can begin the search for a vehicle based on its year, make and model and condition.
+The first factor affecting the cost is the make and model of the vehicle as well as its immediate availability.
+In many cases, the older the model, the more difficult it will be to restore it.
+Finding your car is the first step.
+But it is more important to decide how much restoration work you are willing to do, both timewise and financially.
+Then you can begin the search for a vehicle based on its year, make, model, and condition.

-Some auto mechanic tools such as wrenches and screwdrivers you probably already have.
-A socket set, a floor jack and jack stands will be very useful as well.
-After the main restoration you will most likely need to paint the car and a sanding machine and spray gun might be necessary.
-Don’t forget to create a color scheme for your car and depends on your choice you may need to find some original paint.
+You probably already have some auto mechanic tools such as wrenches and screwdrivers.
+A socket set, a floor jack, and a jack stand will be very useful as well.
+After the main restoration, you will most likely need to paint the car, so a sanding machine and spray gun might be necessary.
+Don’t forget to create a color scheme for your car.
+And depending on your choice, you may need to find some original paint.

-If most of it is damaged you will most likely need to replace it or refit it with new fabrics or leather.
-Keep in mind that once you start diving deeper in the job you may find more things that need to be replaced or repaired.
-This is the beauty of it after all right.
-Digging deeper into the car gets you completely engulfed by how much you can do with your own hands, and this makes you fall in love with the process and the vehicle.
+If most of it is damaged, you will most likely need to replace it or refit it with new fabrics or leather.
+Keep in mind that once you start diving deeper into the process, you may find more things that need to be replaced or repaired.
+That is the beauty of it, after all.
+Digging deeper into the car completely engulfs you.
+You realize how much you can do with your own hands, and it makes you fall in love with the process and the vehicle even more.